thllwg/tpotr/README.md

 performance(pred, measures = list(acc))
 ```

-### Regression with TPOT-R
+### Regression with tpotr
-You can use TPOT-R in similar ways for regression tasks.
+You can use tpotr in similar ways for regression tasks.
 Just exchange the `TPOTRClassifier`with the `TPOTRRegressor`.
-If you want to use TPOT-R with mlr for regression tasks, make sure to use the corresponding task, i.e. `makeRegrTask`.
+If you want to use tpotr with mlr for regression tasks, make sure to use the corresponding task, i.e. `makeRegrTask`.

 ## Troubleshooting
-Currently there is a range of problems in TPOT-R. Not all of them are listed below:
+Currently there is a range of problems in tpotr.
+Not all of them are listed below:

 * During the training TPOT issues numerous warnings and deprecation messages.

-   TPOT-R is an interface for the underlying Python implementation of TPOT.
+*tpotr* is an interface for the underlying Python implementation of TPOT.
 It uses numerous Python libraries, some of which are in dependency conflicts.
 The (Python) TPOT authors are aware of the problem, some of the bugs should be fixed in the upcoming version (see [issue](https://github.com/EpistasisLab/tpot/issues/869))

 * When training a regressor, TPOT terminates with the error message that the data is incorrectly formatted or the incorrect TPOT type (classifier) is in use.